d3zd3z/hkg18/tls-hard.md

   There is a strong argument that we shouldn't be doing any of this.

   People shouldn't be writing applications that communicate directly over TLS.
+Although just connecting and authenticating is complicated, management of secrets (private keys) is also complicated.

   There is a lot of work going into LWM2M, MQTT, Thread, etc to make the protocols secure, and handle the multitude of management issues.
   Individuals that write applications directly with TLS will almost certainly get it wrong, resulting in only an illusion of security.

   My suggestion is that we work to get LWM2M, COAPS, Thread, MQTT, and possibly others to use security best practices, likely directly